ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.md

 fine-tuned setups for the kind of smut you want without having to coax it out of an unrelated adventure.
-However, in order to improve the quality of your erotic writing, you must also learn how to improve the quality of your prompts, as they are the baseline on which all erotic writing is built.
+However, in order to improve the quality of your erotic writing, you must also learn how to improve the quality of your prompts.

 Tenets of a Good Prompt {#sec:tenets}
 -----------------------

 ### A Summary, Not A Story

-Prompts are meant to act as solid informational foundations for the start of an adventure that effectively frames the beginning of the story in under 2000 characters.
 Especially for erotic writing, prompts should not waste characters on lengthy summaries of rich detail that attempt to cover every facet of what you want to accomplish---this is what you should be doing after the prompt has kicked things off.

 When crafting a prompt, you must always keep in mind its natural impermanence.
 A good prompt provides you (and any other player) with the